 A crossbar connects the two legs of your desk, preventing side-to-side sway.
 It’s the single most effective hardware upgrade for lateral wobble — and the most overlooked solution.

 Many budget standing desks ship without a rear crossbar to cut costs.
-Adding one aftermarket can reduce lateral wobble by 50-70%.
-The VIVO Universal Stabilizer Bar is the go-to recommendation for most two-leg frames.
+Adding one aftermarket reduces lateral wobble dramatically.
+The VIVO Universal Stabilizer Bar fits nearly every two-leg frame with columns up to 3.2” thick, adjusts from 36” to 61.6”, and clamps without drilling.
+At $69.99 it’s purpose-built for this specific problem — cheaper than replacing the desk.

 VIVO Universal Desk Stabilizer Bar (White)